Middleton Beach, Western Australia: History

 It was named after Captain Middleton in 1834, but was not officially gazetted as a suburb name until 1979.
 In the early years of Albany's settlement, Middleton Beach provided a handy spot to off-load supplies and stock onto shore as some of the larger boats could not navigate the entrance into Princess Royal Harbour (the main port).

-The beach is famous for its multiple Esplanade Hotels.
+The beach, dual named Binalup / Middleton Beach, is famous for its multiple Esplanade Hotels.
 In 1898, the first of the Esplanades opened, only to be burnt down in 1908.
 The rebuilt hotel was finished in 1911 and became more popular as a road was built connecting Albany town to Middleton beach, as before the only way to get there was by boat or bush track.
 In the 1940s it was to be demolished and rebuilt into a bigger hotel; it was finished in 1949 and became very popular.
 In the 1970s the old hotel was demolished and made way for a new hotel.

 Then in 1990 it was demolished by Paul Terry, who had a dream to build a 5-star boutique, colonial-style hotel with bar and restaurant.
 It also had a separate building called the Extravaganza; it housed a few shops and a vintage car museum (the museum was later closed in 1993 due to Paul Terry's death and the collection was sold as too was the hotel).
 In 2006 plans were made to demolish the Esplanade and surrounding buildings for a new modern apartment hotel.
 The Extravaganza building and adjoining units were demolished in early December while the existing hotel was demolished in early 2007.
 The controversial move resulted in mass protest, and the site lies empty to this day.
 The Singaporean investors responsible put the hotel site back on the market in 2010.
 In November 2014, the site was sold to LandCorp for $7 million and will be developed at some time in 2016.

 Plans to install shark barrier at the beach were passed by the Albany City Council in 2015.
 Installation of the A$400,000 Aquarius barrier structure was commenced and completed in March 2016.

+The beach was dual named by the City of Albany and Landgate.
+The suburb name was not dual named.